DenverCoder1/unedit-for-reddit/README.md

 > **Warning**
 >
-> The Pushshift Data API is undergoing changes as [announced here](https://old.reddit.com/r/pushshift/comments/zhzaea/the_day_has_finally_arrived_pushshift_api_move/).
+> The Pushshift Data API is no longer able to ingest new data as [announced here](https://www.reddit.com/r/pushshift/comments/13508r9/pushshift_no_longer_has_access_to_the_reddit_api/).
-> There is also an update [here](https://old.reddit.com/r/pushshift/comments/zk1jyw/link_id_signed_integer_overflow_bugs_in_pushshift/izxv6vg/).
+>
 > Checking [r/pushshift](https://www.reddit.com/r/pushshift) for updates is recommended.
 >
-> Since Unedit and Undelete for Reddit relies on Pushshift to work, you may experience some issues over the next few days which are unavoidable.
+> Since Unedit and Undelete for Reddit relies on Pushshift to work, you may experience some issues which are unavoidable.
 >
->   12/12/2022
+>   May 2, 2023

 Creates a link next to edited and deleted Reddit comments and submissions to show the original post from before it was edited/removed.